Riboost-Studio/perfect-menu-print-orders/README.md

 ## TODO

-- [ ] Validate Printers are not already registered
+- [ ] Validate with a GET requests the printers with IP and get the agent key